SUU Seal (for official use only)

 1. All Goods and Services purchased by the University shall be procured in compliance with applicable statutes, rules, guidelines, policies and procedures, regardless of the funding source, including state appropriations, federal appropriations, generated income, or funds from gifts, grants, and Contracts.

 The Purchasing Office and Office of Internal Audit will administrate and conduct a comprehensive internal control process regarding Purchasing Card use.
-Purchasing Card Transactions will be audited to ensure compliance with University policies and state of Utah statutes.
+Purchasing Card Transactions will be audited to ensure compliance with University policies and state of Utah code.

 4. Bidding/Request for Proposal Requirements

 1. To support University activities, the Purchasing Office will utilize, when required or deemed helpful, either formal Bid or Request for Proposal (RFP) processes.
-Furthermore, the University adheres to State of Utah Procurement codes as established by Utah State Legislature and Administrative Rules regarding these practices.

-3. The Purchasing Office will perform the bid (or RFP) process which includes preparation of formal bid (or RFP) documents and Contract award notifications.
+3. The Purchasing Office will complete the Invitation to Bid or Request for Proposal process which includes award notifications.

 2. Large Dollar Threshold